-On each day your child is unfit to come to school, please report this absence using the by phone or email to let us know.
+On each day your child is unfit to come to school, please report this absence using the school contact number of 01553 773087 and also the class teacher on class Dojo to let us know.
 In the message you must leave your child's full name, year and tutor group and give the specific reason for absence.
 The information you give will be recorded on our official register.